nrinaudo/nrinaudo.github.com/_articles/pl/ast.md

   \AXC{$\texttt{Add}\ lhs\ rhs \Downarrow lhs + rhs$}
 \end{prooftree}

 This, however, does not really work: $lhs$ and $rhs$ are not actual numbers, but terms of our language.
-Before we can add them, we need to turn them into numbers, which we do by interpreting them.
+Before we can add them, we need to turn them into numbers, and the only tool we have for that is interpretation.

-We'll write this as follows:
+We'll write it as follows:

 \begin{prooftree}
   \AXC{$lhs \Downarrow v_1$}